worldofmarcus/project-portfolio-5/README.md

 ![Heroku Deployment Step 6](readme/assets/images/heroku_06.png)
 </details><br />

-7. When the project is created we can now create the application.
+7. When the project is created it's time to create the application.

 * ```python3 manage.py startapp APP_NAME``` - This will create your application